-Our city isn’t exactly what you’d call crowded but it’s definitely not a small town.
+The city of Jefferson, my hometown, isn’t exactly what I’d call crowded but it’s definitely not a small town.
 There are tons shops, people, and cars.
 Did I mention the cars?
 They’re the bane of my existence.
 They’re loud, nauseously fume-y, and worst of all, they are fast.

 Weaving in and out of the foot traffic is easy.
 Most people have an atmosphere about them.
 Tall, short, fat, or thin.
-I can feel you coming before you get close enough to bump my shoulder and we have to have that awkward interaction.
+I can feel them coming before they get close enough to bump my shoulder and we have to have that awkward interaction.

 I am not a fan.

 Oscar and I wait at the edge of the sidewalk, letting the cars whip by in their ever-hurried states.
 There’s a machine that tells us when it’s safe to cross.
 Oscar is pressing the button over and over again.